Twice Sequential Monte Carlo for Tree Search: Implementation Details

 \section{Implementation Details}

-Our implementation uses a $v_\phi$ critic and a prior policy $\pi_\theta$.
+\paragraph{Targets and losses} Our implementation for all search-based agents uses a $v_\phi$ critic and a prior policy $\pi_\theta$, targets $\pi_{search}(s_t)$ and $v_t$ which is computed using TD-$\lambda$ with bootstraps $V_{search}$ and a circular replay buffer $\mathcal{D}_{(n)}$.
 The value and policy are trained with the following losses:

-$\pi_t$ is the policy target for state $s_t$ which is the policy $\pi_{improved}$ returned by the planner (be it SMC, SMCTS, TSMCTS or MCTS). $v_t$ is the value target for state $s_t$ which is computed using TD-$\lambda$ with bootstraps $V_{search}$ returned by the planner. $\scriptH[\pi_\theta] = -\doubleE_{\pi_\theta} \ln \pi_\theta$ is an entropy penalty for the policy. $\scriptD_{(n)}$ is the replay buffer for iteration $n$.
-The RL training setup follows the popular approach in JAX, which gathers interaction trajectories of length \textit{unroll length} $L$ for a \textit{batch size} $B$ in parallel, resulting in a total replay buffer of size $LB$ per episode.
+\paragraph{The training loop} The RL training setup follows the popular approach in JAX: gather \textit{batch size} $B$ interaction trajectories of length \textit{unroll length} $L$ in parallel.
 The agent is then trained for $K$ \textit{SGD update steps} with \textit{SGD minibatch size} (see hyperparameters in Table \ref{ap:tab:shared}) and the above losses.
 Following that, the agent proceeds to gather a additional data of size $LB$.
-The AdamW optimizer \cite{loshchilov2018decoupled} was used with an \( l_2 \) penalty of \(10^{-6}\) and a learning rate of \(3 \cdot 10^{-3}\).
+The AdamW optimizer \citep{loshchilov2018decoupled} was used with an \( l_2 \) penalty of \(10^{-6}\) and a learning rate of \(3 \cdot 10^{-3}\).
 Gradients were clipped using a max absolute value of 10 and a global norm limit of 10.

+\paragraph{Discrete vs. continuous action spaces} The same losses are used to train the value and policy networks, irrespective of the type of action space.
+In continuous environments, the policy is a Gaussian policy, predicting mean and variance.
+In discrete environments, the policy is trained to predict the log-probabilities for each action in the action space.
+To extend MCTS to continuous actions we follow the popular approach of SampledMZ \citep{sampled_mz}, which samples $C$ actions from the prior policy at each node in the search tree and treats $\{a_1,\dots,a_C\}$ as a discrete action space.

+\paragraph{On / off policy considerations} In Algorithm \ref{alg:outer_loop} we formulate a simple \textit{on-policy} search-based model-based RL algorithm.
+By on policy, we refer to algorithms that cannot (/should not) learn from data generated by any other policy but their current $\pi_{\theta_n}$.
+Such algorithms require, in principle, small replay buffers, otherwise they suffer from training targets becoming stale.
+This is a popular framework to use with JAX, which benefits from all data structures (the DNNs, environment implementation, replay buffer etc.) being saved in the GPU's RAM.
+Since the amount of RAM is often a bottleneck, it suggests using small replay buffers to start with, making on-policy training with small replay buffers natural.
+This is also the framework the agents were implemented in by \citet{trtpi} which we build on.

+However, these algorithms are \textit{not} generally limited to being on-policy. \citet{reanalyze} propose a simple and elegant approach to solve the apparent on-policy-ness of this family of algorithms: simply re-run the search process $\mathcal{P}$ on any state $s$ from the replay buffer, from scratch, to generate fresh targets / bootstraps $\pi_{search}(s), V_{search}(s)$.
+This allows the algorithms to learn well in principle from data generated from any policy, at the cost of additional compute spent on fresh calls to the search operator $\mathcal{P}$.

 Pseudocode for the different algorithms is provided below.